yuchen-w/DCES-Simulator/README.md

 ##Notes
 - Generation and demand profiles are stored in the `./data` folder.
 If changes aer made to any of the csv files, make sure to open them up in a text editor of your choice and get rid of the new line.
 - finishTime of 119 simulates for 24 hours, 839 simulates 7 days.
+When changing the finishTime, make sure to change the parameter `hours` too.

 ## Project stuff